jellyfin/jellyfin.org/content/developers/docs/api/audio.md

 # Audio

-When playing audio, the client must decide whether to use a transcoding stream or a direct play stream.
+When playing audio, the client must decide whether to use transcoding or perform a direct play.
 This is determined by the [playback info response](./media-info.md) from the server.

 ### 1. Use the Transcoding URL (if provided)